manzt/higlass-docs/higlass_server.rst

 -------------

 The HiGlass server accepts a number of options to customize its use.
-Most of these options are set using environment variables before the server is started:
+Some of these options are set using environment variables before the server is started:

 .. code-block:: bash